 Marketing

-AI-assisted marketing reporting and first-pass analysis
+AI-assisted marketing reporting, dashboards, and analysis

 Why the human is still essential here